 On April 5, 2010, we issued a \$1,000,000 7.5% Convertible Promissory Note (the "Convertible Note") to Alexej Ladonnikov.
 During January 2012, Mr. Ladonnikov sold 80% of the Convertible Note to DermaStar in a private transaction.
 Effective as of January 25, 2012, we entered into separate waiver and settlement agreements with DermaStar and Mr. Ladonnikov.
-Under each of the waiver and settlement agreements, the holders of the Convertible Note agreed to forever waive (i) their rights to accelerate the entire unpaid principal sum of the Convertible Note and all accrued interest pursuant to Section 1 of the Convertible Note, (ii) their rights under Section 7 of the Senior Convertible Note Purchase Agreement dated April 5, 2010, and (iii) certain conversion rights pursuant to Section 3 of the Convertible Note and \$56,087 in current accounts payable of the Company held by DermaStar, we and DermaStar agreed to the mandatory conversion of the principal and accrued and unpaid interest of the Convertible Note and \$56,087 in current accounts payable of the Company held by DermaStar into our common stock at a conversion price of approximately \$0.06668 per share at such time as we had a sufficient number of shares of authorized common stock to effect such conversion.
-Under the terms of the waiver and settlement agreement with Mr. Ladonnikov, and such time as we had a conversion of the 20% of the principal and accrued and unpaid interest of the Convertible Note held by Mr. Ladonnikov, at such time as we had a sufficient number of authorized common shares to effect such a conversion, into our common stock at a conversion price of \$0.60.
+Under each of the waiver and settlement agreements, the holders of the Convertible Note agreed to forever waive (i) their rights to accelerate the entire unpaid principal sum of the Convertible Note and all accrued interest pursuant to Section 1 of the Convertible Note, (ii) their rights under Section 7 of the Senior Convertible Note Purchase Agreement dated April 5, 2010, and (iii) certain conversion rights pursuant to Section 3 of the Convertible Note.
+Under the terms of the waiver and settlement agreement with DermaStar, we and DermaStar agreed to the mandatory conversion of the principal and accrued and unpaid interest of the Convertible Note and \$56,087 in current accounts payable of the Company held by DermaStar into our common stock at a conversion price of approximately \$0.06668 per share at such time as we had a sufficient number of shares of authorized common stock to effect such conversion.
+Under the terms of the waiver and settlement agreement with Mr. Ladonnikov, we and Mr. Ladonnikov agreed to the mandatory conversion of the 20% of the principal and accrued and unpaid interest of the Convertible Note held by Mr. Ladonnikov, at such time as we had a sufficient number of authorized common shares to effect such a conversion, into our common stock at a conversion price of \$0.60.
 Mr. Ladonnikov also agreed to make a one-time payment of \$50,000 to us at such time as the Convertible Note was converted into common stock.